tarik350/tarik350/README.md

 <p align="center"><img src="https://media.giphy.com/media/bAQH7WXKqtIBrPs7sR/giphy.gif" width="600" height="300"  /></p>

 ### 👨‍💻 &nbsp;About Me :
+- 💻 I have woked on MERN stack for more two years.
+- 💻 I have worked with flutter for more than a year.
 - 📱 I'm currently working as a mobile app developer at geezbyte
-- 🌴 I'm currently a student at Bahir Dar university studying software engineering.
+- 🌴 Bachlor's of scince degree with software engingeering from Bahir Dar university.
 - 😃 I enjoy coding in general.
 - 𝌣 I like solving problems with algorithms.
-- 💻 I have woked on MERN stack for more than a year.
-- 💻 I am currently working on flutter.
-- 🤖 I also have an AI background.
-I worked on a few machine learning models during my internship at the Ethiopian  Artificial Intelligence Institute.
+- 🤖 an intern at Ethiopian Artificial Intelligence institute.worked on multiple models and took multiple Machine learning trainging.

 <div>
 <span >